-- cap up to 8cm wide, fanlike convex shape, smooth, moist, cream to light brown.
+- cap is up to 25 cm broad, fan-like, smooth, moist, cream to light brown.

 - flesh is off-white, firm.

-- usually grows in large overlapping custers, on trees, logs and stumps of hardwoods and conifers, never on the ground.
+- usually grows in large overlapping clusters, on trees, logs and stumps of hardwoods and conifers, never on the ground.

 - appears in spring and fall.